 Perspective / Focus Shift

 Some lenses have the ability to correct perspective.
 For example, when shooting a high building you may point the camera slightly upward, and the building will look thinner on top than the bottom.
 Lens perspective shift can rectify this.
 These lenses also have the option to change the focus plane so that you can improve or worsen the depth of field.
 As a common consumer, it is unlikely that you’ll need this type of lens.

 For Non-Full-Size Image Sensors

-After SLR cameras took the step into the digital world, something had to be done with the lenses.
-First and foremost, because the digital image sensor had a much smaller area than a traditional negative / dias.
-Since the image surface is smaller the lenses can be made smaller and lighter, but at the same time these lenses cannot be used with traditional film cameras or digital SLRs with a full frame image sensor.
+After SLR cameras took the step into the digital world, something had to be done with the lenses—first and foremost, because the digital image sensor had a much smaller area than a traditional negative.
+Since the image surface is smaller, lenses can be made smaller and lighter.
+But at the same time, these lenses cannot be used with traditional film cameras or DSLRs with a full frame image sensor.

 - Nikon – DX

 - Tamron – DI-II

 For Full-Size Digital Image Sensors